JackAgren/drone_cones_project/high level design/High Level Design Doc.md

 * Order Issue Table
 * Customer Complaint Table

-Below is a UML diagram for how he tables could look and interact with each other inside the database.
-Because this is the high level design document, the data is still expected to change, along with the variable types.
+Below is a UML diagram for how the tables could look and interact with each other inside the database.
+Because this is the high level design document, the data is subject to change, along with the variable types.
+Becasue we are using Django, the database will use sqlite3.

 ![UML Diagram](high_level_UML.png)